 This section (Part B) of Amendment 54 sets out additions and changes to the text and mapping in the Official Plan.
 Sections of the Official Plan that are being added or changed are referred to as "ITEMs" in the following description.
 Entire sections to be deleted are described, however, the text is not shown in strike-out.
 Entire sections to be added are described and the new text is shown in regular font type (i.e. as it would appear in the Official Plan with titles appearing in bold).
 Text to be amended is illustrated by various font types (e.g. struck-out is to be deleted and bold text is to be added).
 Italicized font indicates defined terms.
-Terms that are displayed in a text box are subject to OPA 42 or OPA 48 and are currently under appeal to the Ontario Municipal Board.
+Terms that are displayed in a text box are subject to OPA 42 and are currently under appeal to the Ontario Municipal Board or OPA 48 and are currently awaiting provincial approval.